Live in a tropical climate region of Australia? Our February Garden Guide will tell you what you should be planting throughout the month.

 (Read more about this principle here.)

-• I have a 55 000 litre water tank which harvests the water from the roof of the house.
+I love this principle.
+I have a 55,000 litre water tank which harvests the water from the roof of the house.
 It is only a little house but fills the tank in no time.
-The size of the tank was determined by the area available and the amount of water I use in 6 months.
-In the dry tropics it is not unusual to go for 6 months without any rain at all.
-The runoff from the shed goes into a bog garden which is still in the process of being developed.
+The size of the tank was determined by the area available and the amount of water I use in six months.

 The greywater goes into a smaller bog garden and produces abundant mulch.

 My freezer is full of tomatoes harvested from the plants which grow themselves all over the place.